syncfusion-content/blazor-docs/blazor/maps/user-interactions.md

 ### Enable selection for polygons

-When the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionSettings.html#Syncfusion_Blazor_Maps_MapsPolygonSelectionSettings_Enable) property of [MapsPolygonSelectionSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionSettings.html) is set to **true**, the polygon shapes can be selected with user interaction.
+When the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionSettings.html#Syncfusion_Blazor_Maps_MapsPolygonSelectionSettings_Enable) property of [MapsPolygonSelectionSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionSettings.html) is set to **true**, the polygon shapes can be selected via user interaction.
 The following properties and a class are available in  `MapsPolygonSelectionSettings` to customize the polygon shape when it is selected.

 * [EnableMultiSelect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionSettings.html#Syncfusion_Blazor_Maps_MapsPolygonSelectionSettings_EnableMultiSelect) - It is used to enable multiple selection of polygon shapes.
 * [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionSettings.html#Syncfusion_Blazor_Maps_MapsPolygonSelectionSettings_Fill) - It is used to change the color of the selected polygon shape.
 * [Opacity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionSettings.html#Syncfusion_Blazor_Maps_MapsPolygonSelectionSettings_Opacity) - It is used to change the opacity of the selected polygon shape.
-* [MapsPolygonSelectionBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionBorder.html) - This class is used to change the color, width, and opacity of the border of the selected border shape.
+* [MapsPolygonSelectionBorder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsPolygonSelectionBorder.html) - This class is used to change the color, width, and opacity of the border of the selected polygon shape.

 The following example shows how to select the polygon shape in the geometry map.